krishsub/vmscalesets/README.md

 and IMDS endpoint (see above links) to see if there is a Terminate event meant for itself.
 All instances in the VMSS receive a terminate notification, but the notification has a list of which VMs are going to be affected.
-The IMDS endpoint has the information on the VM - as the local machine name might have a different name than what Azure's Resource Manager gave it.
+The IMDS endpoint has the information on the VM name - as the local machine name might have a different name than what Azure's Resource Manager gave it.
 - There is no need to poll this Terminate and IMDS endpoint manually.
 Since the load balancer or application gateway will be configured with a health probe that pings an application endpoint every x seconds, simply piggyback off this.
 So in the health probe implementation in your workload, simply check if there is a terminate event for yourself.
 If there is, send a non-200 HTTP code back to the load balancer health probe.
+Keep sending this non-200 HTTP code back to the load balancer health probe.
 - The load balancer health probes will see an unhealthy response coming from the application.
 After the configured number of consequentive failures, it will mark the (VM) instance as unhealthy and stop forwarding traffic to it.